 Sensorial – the Knobless Cylinders.
-It is fascinating to see how accurate movements have to be in order to build a tower with knobless cylinders.
-We love coming up with different extensions, compare dimensions, measure and sort cylinders.
+It is fascinating to see how accurate movements have to be to build a tower with knobless cylinders.
+We love coming up with different extensions, comparing dimensions, measuring, and sorting cylinders.

 Sandpaper letters with initial sound cards.
 I created this set of cards.
-The cards help her to recognise initial sounds and are phonetically assorted.
-I enjoy teaching my daughter in a home setting which allows more time to learn letters, sounds, number without rushing through them.
-Tracing letters repetition creates visual and hand motion memory in her brain in preparation for writing.
+The cards help her to recognize initial sounds and are phonetically assorted.
+I enjoy teaching my daughter in a home setting which allows more time to learn letters, sounds, and numbers without rushing through them.
+Tracing letter repetition creates visual and hand motion memory in her brain in preparation for writing.

-The metal inset activity with tracing shapes and drawing continues lines makes a solid preparation for cursive writing and encourages a child to apply strong pressure on pencil.
+The metal inset activity with tracing shapes and drawing continuous lines makes a solid preparation for cursive writing and encourages a child to apply strong pressure on the pencil.

 The sandpaper numbers are still in good use here.
-I prefer not to move further until I am confident A recognises her numbers 1-9 by heart.
-When doing 3 period lesson she claps to practice one-to-one correspondence or counts matching amount of popsicle sticks.
+I prefer not to move further until I am confident A recognizes her numbers 1-9 by heart.
+When doing a 3-period lesson she claps to practice one-to-one correspondence or counts the matching amount of popsicle sticks.

 We use blocks to sort shapes.